mustardseeddatabase/doccex/README.md

 # Doccex

 Very lightweight Rails engine to produce MSWord documents from a Rails application.
+Uses the xml file structure that constitutes a .docx file.
+(If you're not familiar with this, change the extension of a .docx file to .zip and unzip it).

 # How it works

-Doccex implements two strategies for generating MSWord documents.
-There is a simple template-based strategy with limited flexibility, and a more complicated document build strategy that has much more flexibility.
+Doccex implements two alternative strategies for generating MSWord documents.
+There is a simple template-based strategy with limited flexibility, and a more complicated document build ("builder") strategy that has much more flexibility.

 If you can live with the template-based strategy, your life will be much easier!
-You need to use the document-build strategy if you need to build a rels file representing the contents of your document.
+You need to use the builder strategy if you need to generate a rels file representing the contents of your document.
 This is necessary when:

   * Your document has multiple sections with different column counts in each.